Episode 216: Awake

 70 hours later, crippling paranoia began.

-He thought the doctors were conspiring against him, first to imprison him, and then, when one of the psychiatrists had him take off his shirt and lay down on the examination table, as he had done multiple times a day all throughout the experiment, Peter Tripp had an epiphany.
+He thought the doctors were conspiring against him first to imprison him, and then, when one of the psychiatrists had him take off his shirt and lay down on the examination table, as he had done multiple times a day all throughout the experiment, Peter Tripp had an epiphany.

 The man was an undertaker.

-And he knew he'd better get out of there before he wound up six feet under, so he bolted out of the door and had to be dragged back by the doctors.
+He was there to embalm him and prepare him for burial, but he wasn't dead yet, he was pretty sure, and he knew he'd better get out of there before he wound up six feet under, so he bolted out of the door and had to be dragged back by the doctors.

 The report does not mention what kept him going, or specify why the research team made the decision, after he had been awake for a full week,